Skinks are glossier than lizards and have tiny legs and feet. There are 6 species of Blue-tongued Skink, all native to

 Shingleback, although blue-tongued, is not always included in the Tiliqua species, which would leave 5 species.

-The attractive Eastern Blue-tongued Skink is native to much of Eastern Australia.
-The nominal subspecies often has a light
+The attractive Eastern Blue-tongued Skink, also called the Common, is native to much of Eastern Australia.
+The nominal subspecies

-background with some dark golden bars on its back and some black markings.
-The intermedia subspecies (Northern
+often has a light background with some dark golden bars on its back and some black markings.
+The intermedia subspecies

-Blue-tongued - not shown) has a slightly darker body with a russet brown background.
+(Northern Blue-tongued) has a slightly darker body with a russet brown background.
 All Blue-tongues have, of course, blue tongues

-(in a pink inner mouth)
+(in a pink inner mouth).

 The Eastern Blue-tongued is about the same size as the Indonesian "Giant" Blue-tongued, males reaching some 60 cm of which half is tail.